-Which glass goes with which drink?
+Which type of drinking glass goes with which drink?
 We’ve made it easy to decide with our giant chart of different types of glasses and their uses, from slender wine glasses to old-fashioned cocktail cups.
 If you want to update a home bar or wine cellar and have a semi-professional look when you serve your guests drinks, learn about the types of glassware you need for your personal bar.
 This quick guide will help you find out which types of bar glasses are appropriate for which drink!

-We’ve created a comprehensive guide with names of different types of drinking glasses, which drink they’re typically used for, and why they may be better for some drinks rather than others.
+We’ve created a comprehensive guide with names of different types of drinking glasses, which type of drink they’re typically used for, and why they may be better for some drinks rather than others.

 Click below to view the full-size infographic guide